 Children grow fast.
 Their abilities and interests shift even faster, especially in their first years of life.
 Therefore, toys are often thrown away after a short lifespan.

 At the beginning of 2017, we conducted a survey in Belgium with parents who had young children.
-This survey confirmed that 90% of the popular toys are made entirely out of plastic.
+This survey confirmed that 90% of the most popular toys are made entirely out of plastic.

-Most frequent plastic materials in toys were Polyethylene and Polypropylene.
+The most frequently used plastic materials in toys were Polyethylene and Polypropylene.
 The majority of parents answered that they did not know what to do with the plastic toys at the end of their product life.